Nithur-M/work-from-anywhere/software-engineer-jobs.md

                 <text>0 days ago</text>
                 </td>
                 <td width="100" rowspan="2">
-                <a href="https://www.ycombinator.com/companies/mixrank/jobs/t06ocKF-self-taught-hobbyists-junior-software-engineers-morocco-remote" align="right" target="_blank">Apply</a>
+                <a href="https://app.dover.com/apply/MixRank/52f862a9-5a5a-48b7-aabd-680524a42f51/" align="right" target="_blank">Apply</a>
                 </td>
             </tr>
             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
-                <p>At MixRank, we create B2B SaaS products that enable sales, marketing, finance, and business intelligence teams to accelerate their business with data and insights into their customers.
-One that provides the most comprehensive database of mobile apps and websites, technographics, companies, and decision makers.
-It's a platform created with the sole purpose of providing the fastest way for sales reps to build prospect lists, prioritize leads, and contact decision-makers.</p>
-<p>We’re looking for remote engineers—no degree required, self-taught &amp; hobbyists welcome!
-If you’re passionate about programming and love it as a hobby, this is the place for you.
-This is an open-ended, entry-level role with mentorship and diverse opportunities to work on all areas of our product—databases, distributed systems, infrastructure and tooling, data analysis, machine learning, frontend and backend web development, APIs, data mining, data modeling, and more.</p>
-<p>Our code base is very friendly to new contributors.
+                <p><strong>Who we are</strong></p><p>MixRank processes petabytes of data every month from web crawling.
+We have hundreds of customers using our data products including Google, Amazon, Facebook, Intel, and Adobe, across industries Sales, Marketing, Finance, and Security.</p><p>Team is 42 full-time, full-remote from 20+ countries.
+We're growing, profitable, employee-owned, no dependence on outside funding.
+Applicants from all geographies and backgrounds are welcome.</p><p>We are looking for passionate individuals for whom programming is not just a job but it’s something they love to do.
+We're obsessed with computers, programming, big data, databases, compilers, hardware, math, data science, and the internet.
+Does this sound like you?
+Please apply to join our team.</p><p>Our code base is very friendly to new contributors.
 You'll have a fully-functional development environment within hours (fully automated) and be pushing commits on your first day.
 Deployments to production happen multiple times per day and finish in less than 2 minutes.
-Effectively all of our codebase is written in Python, SQL, and Javascript/TypeScript.
-The core technologies you'll need familiarity with to be productive are Python, PostgreSQL, Linux, and Git.</p>
-<p>Why Join MixRank?
-Fully-remote, no HQ office.
-Team of 44 people across 15+ countries.
-Invested in by Y Combinator, 500 Startups, Mark Cuban.
-Profitable and growing 50% every year.</p>
-<p>Please include your updated resume when applying for this role.</p>
-<p><strong>Important:</strong> Only accept job offers from emails ending in @<a href="http://mixrank.com" target="_blank">mixrank.com</a>.
+Effectively all of our codebase is written in Python, Rust, SQL, Javascript/TypeScript, and Nix.
+The core technologies you'll need familiarity with to be productive are Python, PostgreSQL, Linux, and Git.</p><p>We operate at a larger scale than typical startups.
+We operate two datacenters with high performance servers we've built that are capable of dealing with the volumes of data we process.
+We've implemented our own distributed file system.
+We do full-scale web crawls.
+We download and perform static analysis on the entire universe of Android APKs and iOS IPAs that are published.
+Unlike a typical startup where you'll spend half of your time in meetings, and the other half fixing bugs from Jira tickets— at MixRank you'll get to challenge yourself with difficult technical problems that will help you to grow as an individual.</p><p><strong>Who we’re looking for</strong></p><p>We're looking for remote junior engineers that have 0-3 years of professional experience in software, and 5+ years of curiosity exploring computers, programming, and technical hobby projects.
+This is an open-ended entry role with mentorship and diverse opportunities to work on all areas of our product: databases, distributed systems, infrastructure and tooling, data analysis, machine learning, frontend/backend web development, APIs, data mining, data modeling, and more.
+To stand out, please highlight what makes you unique: passion for computing, curiosity and side projects, work ethic, niche research, etc.</p><p>Ideally you've already graduated, but if you still have one or more years left of school, please feel free to apply anyway, and if you're the right fit for the team we'll figure out a way to accommodate your schedule.</p><p></p><p><strong>Important:</strong> Only accept job offers from emails ending in @<a target="_blank" rel="noopener noreferrer nofollow" href="http://mixrank.com"><strong><u>mixrank.com</u></strong></a>.
 Offers from any other email addresses are fraudulent.
 Do not share personal information with unverified senders.</p>
                 </details>
                 </td>
             </tr>,<tr>